DCS-120 Confocal FLIM System

 Description

 The DCS-120 confocal FLIM system uses excitation by ps diode lasers, fast scanning by galvanometer mirrors, confocal detection, and FLIM by bh’s multidimensional TCSPC technique.
 It records fluorescence lifetime images at unprecedented temporal resolution, unprecedented reproducibility, high spatial resolution, high sensitivity, and near-ideal photon efficiency.
 Fluorescence lifetimes can be detected down to 25 ps; the decay data can be resolved into 4096 time channels of down to 405 fs width.
-The pixel format can be increases to 2048 x 2048.
+The pixel format can be increased to 2048 x 2048.

-The DCS 120 system is available with inverted microscopes of Nikon, Zeiss, and Olympus.
+The DCS-120 system is available with inverted microscopes of Nikon, Zeiss, and Olympus.
 It can also be used to convert an existing conventional microscope into a fully functional confocal or multiphoton laser scanning microscope with TCSPC detection.
 Due to its fast beam scanning and its high sensitivity the DCS-120 system is compatible with live-cell imaging.

-DCS-120 functions include recording of FLIM or steady-state fluorescence images simultaneously in two fully parallel wavelength channels, laser wavelength multiplexing, multi-wavelength FLIM, time-series FLIM, ultra-fast time-series recording by temporal-mosaic FLIM, spatial mosaic FLIM, Z stack FLIM, phosphorescence lifetime imaging (PLIM), fluorescence lifetime-transient scanning (FLITS) and FCS recording.
+DCS-120 functions include recording of FLIM or steady-state fluorescence images simultaneously in two fully parallel wavelength channels, laser wavelength multiplexing, multi-wavelength FLIM, time-series FLIM, ultra-fast time-series recording by temporal-mosaic FLIM, spatial mosaic FLIM, Z-Stack FLIM, phosphorescence lifetime imaging (PLIM), fluorescence lifetime-transient scanning (FLITS) and FCS recording.
 Applications focus on metaboloc imaging, i.e. the use of lifetime changes by interactions of fluorophores with their molecular environment.
 Typical applications are ion concentration measurement, FRET experiments, metabolic imaging, imaging of fast physiological effects, and plant physiology.

 Data analysis is performed by bh's new SPCImage NG FLIM analysis software.
 SPCImage NG is a combination of time-domain and phasor analysis.
 By running the calculations on a GPU (Graphics Processor Unit) the results are available within seconds.
 Other features are the availability of image segmentation via the phasor plot or via 2D time-domain histograms, and automatic modelling of the system IRF.
 Repeated recalibration by recording the actual IRF is thus unnecessary.